 - Taught The Power Of Loving Yourself

-Another realization that enveloped me during therapy was that I got depressed because I relied too much on someone else to give me happiness.
+Another realization that enveloped me during the counseling session was that I got depressed because I relied too much on someone else to give me happiness.
 Instead of improving my intrapersonal relationship, I merely focused on pleasing the ex.
 Hence, when the man left, I was beside myself and unsure of how to move forward.
 “Self-love is important to living well.
 It influences who you pick for a mate, the image you project at work, and how you cope with the problems in your life.” says Deborah Khoshaba Psy.D.

 - Insisted That I Was More Than Enough

 Despite that, some of the treatments administered by therapists aim to boost your confidence level.
 They bring your strengths to the surface and help you overcome your weaknesses.
 You’ll be able to confront your demons as well, which can be an exhausting yet fulfilling job.
-In the long run, you may realize how valuable you are as an individual even without your friends, family members, and counselors confirming it.
+In the long run, you may realize how valuable you are as an individual even without your friends, family members, and therapists confirming it.

-Breaking up with the man you cherish is not the neatest task in the world, truthfully speaking.
-You may cry for days; you will go through the several stages of grief.
+Breaking up with the person you cherish is not the neatest task in the world, truthfully speaking.
+You may cry for days; you will go through several stages of grief.
 There may also be occasions in which you may either want to beg him to come back or think that you’re not worthy of anyone’s love.
 Somehow, you feel the need to lower yourself because you are hurt.